oneapi-src/SYCLomatic/docs/get_started/index.rst

    The ``--in-root`` option specifies the root location of the program sources that should be migrated.
 Only files and folders located within the ``--in-root`` directory will be considered for migration by the tool.
-Files located outside the ``--in-root`` directory are considered system files and will not be migrated, even if they are included by a source file located within the ``--in-root`` directory.
+Files located outside the ``--in-root`` directory  will not be migrated, even if they are included by a source file located within the ``--in-root`` directory.
    By default, the migrated files are created in a new folder named ``dpct_output``.

 #.
 As a result of the migration command, you should see the new SYCL source file
    in the output folder: